If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘You were the last one?’

 ‘Rowena fell ill after her daughter was killed.’
 Salazar’s eyes turned distant.
-‘Godric was killed in a duel, searching after some wand he deemed too dangerous to be left in the hands of others well into his old age, the idiot.
-Helga died peacefully in her sleep, just a couple of years before my wife.
+‘Godric was killed in a duel, searching for some wand he deemed too dangerous to be left in the hands of others when he was far too old for such things, the idiot.
+Helga died peacefully in her sleep just a couple of years before my wife.
 Mundane, in the end, weren’t we?
 You can’t escape death, greater wizards than I have tried, and those who do are often consumed by it.
 Tom was.’

 ‘And you?
 Did you try?’